 Most enterprises don’t think twice about the cost of postage – at least until they see what they’ll have to pay.
 And while you might think your hands are tied when it comes to this expense, there’s actually much more to postage costs than what meets the eye.

-That’s especially true if you send your mail through third-party mail service providers (MSPs) that charge on a Pass-Through Pricing model.
+That’s especially true if you send your mail through third-party mail/marketing service providers (MSPs) that charge on a Pass-Through Pricing model.
 Designed to offer mailers the best possible pricing, pass-through pricing can actually also introduce price variability that makes it difficult for mailers to be sure of their postage cost ahead of time.
-To solve this budgeting challenge, you can work with MSPs to achieve better cost certainty through fixed price.
+To solve this budgeting challenge, you can work with MSPs to achieve better cost certainty through fixed prices.
 Here’s what you should know about pass-through postage pricing.

 Understanding Pass-Through Pricing